nnirror/facet/README.md

 2. Configure your local machine so it's running a web server.
 If you're not sure how to do this, Google "set up a local web server {your operating system here}."
 Facet is configured to work with your local web server running on 127.0.0.1.
 3. Move the Facet repo into a subdirectory of your local web server.
 4. In a terminal, while in the root of the facet repo, run `npm install`
+5. Still in the terminal, move into the `declick` directory.
+Run `make all`.
+Then run `make install`.
+This should make the `declick` command available in your terminal.
+The declick tool runs in the background on any audio samples that are processed, so it does need to be installed but you shouldn't have to deal with it after installing.
-5. Now in your browser, navigate to the Facet repo directory on your local web server.
+6. Now in your browser, navigate to the Facet repo directory on your local web server.
 For example, on my machine (OSX Catalina): http://127.0.0.1/~cella/facet/ A blank code editor with a single comment in it should appear:
 ```
 // Facet: live coding in the browser for Max
 ```
-6. Open Max and add the Facet repo and all subdirectories to your file preferences.
+7. Open Max and add the Facet repo and all subdirectories to your file preferences.
-7. In Max, open one of the .maxpat files in the /examples folder.
+8. In Max, open one of the .maxpat files in the /examples folder.
 They have sample commands to run for testing.
 	- `example_facet_audio.maxpat` has some audio-rate examples
 	- `example_facet_basics.maxpat` has a few simple examples
 	- `example_facet_debug.maxpat` dispays the pattern in Max that's created by Facet